NethServer/docs/administrator-manual/en/ha.rst

 **Example**

 The MySQL daemon listens on a virtual IP and stores its data inside the DRBD partition.
-In case of failure of the master node, the mysqld service will be restarted on the secondary node.
+In case of failure of the master node, the mysqld service will restart on the secondary node.
 All clients should connect to MySQL using the virtual IP.